shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Area Fixation

-At level 7, other spells have no effect in your Permanent Area, unless that other spell is also Permanent.
+At level 7, other area of effect spells have no effect in your Permanent Area, unless that other spell is also Permanent.

 ### Area Manipulation